r3-os/r3/src/r3/src/lib.md

 <div class="admonition-follows"></div>

+> <details>
+> <summary>Relation to Other Specifications</summary>
+>
-> **Relation to Other Specifications:** There are many major design choices when it comes to kernel timing and timed APIs, and they are quite diverse between operating system or kernel specifications.
+> There are many major design choices when it comes to kernel timing and timed APIs, and they are quite diverse between operating system or kernel specifications.
 The following list shows some of them:
 >
 >  1. *What time unit does the application-facing API use?* In embedded operating systems, it's very common to expose internal ticks and provide C macros to convert real time values into ticks.
 The conversion is prone to unexpected rounding and integer overflow, and this sort of error is easy to go unnoticed.
 (For instance, `pdMS_TO_TICKS` from FreeRTOS uses `uint32_t` for intermediate value calculation, and `gcc` won't report overflow even with `-Wall` because `uint32_t` is defined to exhibit a wrap-around behavior. `z_tmcvt` from Zephyr doesn't detect overflow.)
 Even if it could be detected statically (which is never true for dynamically calculated values), the range of real time values that doesn't cause overflow varies between target systems, harming the portability of software components written for the operating system (how often this cause a problem is debatable).
 >